Are you looking to write your perfect Exam Invigilator CV?

-- Primarily responsible for smooth running of exams
+Primarily responsible for the smooth running of exams

-- Making announcement to the students at the start and end of the examination
+Making announcements to the students at the start and end of the examination

-- Producing a timetable for internal and external exams to include dates, times, location, the number of students and examiners.
+Producing a timetable for internal and external exams to include dates, times, locations, the number of students and examiners.

 Main duties performed:

-- To organise and set up exam room (e.g. laying out tables, etc.)
+To organise and set up the exam room (e.g. laying out tables, etc.)

-Ensuring that all exam materials delivered to BC College are stored in safe and secure location in line with the JCQ requirements
+Ensuring that all exam materials delivered to BC College are stored in a safe and secure location in line with the JCQ requirements

 Main duties performed: